 - Keeping of the general journal (effectively a spreadsheet of your business expenses).
 This is not a tax to pay, it is simply a mandatory record keeping requirement.
 In the event of an audit, the journal must be supplied.
 It does not need to be submitted to the RS at any other time.

 Should you register for VAT?
-If all your income derives from B2B transactions from foreign clients, and you have any business expenses where you pay VAT or reverse VAT, then the answer is almost always YES.
-If that is not quite the case, then read our guide on VAT here to decide.
+If all your income derives from B2B transactions from foreign clients and/or B2C digitally rendered to foreign customers, and you have any business expenses where you pay VAT or reverse VAT, then the answer is typically YES.
+Read our guide on VAT here to decide.

-As you can see from this breakdown, if you are an Individual whose clients are based outside Georgia, and if your business purchases, employees, contractors etc. are from treaty countries and you are VAT registered, you will likely only pay 1% on turnover with no other tax to pay at all.
+As you can see from this breakdown, if you are an Individual whose clients are based outside Georgia, and if your business purchases, employees, contractors etc. are from treaty countries and you are VAT registered, you will likely only pay 1% on turnover, claim back most or all VAT and have with no other tax to pay aside from tax withholding in some cases.

-Even if some of your purchases are from non-treaty countries, the overall tax situation is still VERY good.
+Even if some of your purchases are from non-treaty countries (incurring tax withholding), the overall tax situation is still VERY good.

 The taxes are great but there is a lot of monthly declarations and record keeping which needs to be performed.
-If you want someone else to take responsibility for that, contact us about our discounted accounting for Individual Entrepreneurs.
+If you want someone else to take responsibility for that, see our discounted accounting for Individual Entrepreneurs with minimal needs (our “Lite” accounting).

 When should I register my business?